-Below you will find a list of the faculty and staff for the Urban and Regional Planning programs.
+Below you will find a list of the faculty for the Urban and Regional Planning programs.
 Please call the main planning programs office at 509.828.1218 if you have any questions.

 Education: BA Western Washington University; MUP, PhD University of Washington.

 Interests span land use and environmental planning, GIS and modeling, image processing, visualization, and research methods.
 Foci include open space, land use & morphology, watersheds, and networks.
 Theoretical interests are connectivity/accessibility, landscape ecology, public participation GIS.
 Brooks collaborates on GIS and planning research with a broad range of disciplines and scales.

 Education: BA, University of California, Los Angeles; MCP, San Diego State University; PhD, University of Washington.